As a married woman, have you ever wished your husband were dead in order to have peace of mind and freedom to do whatever you desire doing?

 Just as the earthly sanctuary was given to Moses as an illustration of the heavenly Sanctuary, God has designed the earthly marriage between male and female to be an illustration of the heavenly/spiritual marriage between Christ and His church.
 For it is written:

 “But it is not the spiritual which is first but the physical, and then the spiritual.”
 1 Cor.
 15:46 (RSV).

 The physical or natural (KJV) comes first before the spiritual.
-The Lord uses the earthly or physical things of this world to liken the things of heaven because our feeble mind cannot fully comprehend the kingdom of God.
+This is an important Biblical principle which we need to take note of.
+The Lord likens the earthly or physical things of this world to the things of heaven because our feeble and weak mind cannot fully comprehend the kingdom of God.
 Christ during his earthly ministry used the things of nature; the things around us to explain the kingdom of God.
 Thus, Paul in Romans 7 chose the marriage relationship as a proper illustration of the Gospel truth.

 Roman 7:1-6 is what I regard as the Gospel of Jesus Christ simplified.
 Although much of what Paul wrote is “hard to be understood, which they that are unlearned and unstable wrest . . . unto their own destruction.”
 2 Peter 3:16.
 But as we shall see in this study that Romans 7 is one of the simplest illustration of the Gospel truth that one could ever find in the scripture.

 Let us carefully and prayerfully read what the following verses: